wavemaker/docs/learn/enterprise-release-notes.md

 This document applies to Enterprise users only.
 If you are a WaveMaker Online (WMO) user, see [WaveMaker Online Release](/learn/wavemaker-release-notes).
 :::

 See what's new in WaveMaker—including new features, enhancements, and bug fixes in named versions.
 If you experience bugs or issues, please get in touch with [support](mailto:support@wavemaker.com).
-We mention your fixes in release notes and you can track some critical known issues [here](/learn/wavemaker-known-issues).
+We mention your fixes in release notes, and you can track some critical known issues [here](/learn/wavemaker-known-issues).

 Follow our [team blog](/learn/blog) to learn product updates from the engineers who develop it.